TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ### What does the Cloud-Relay do?
 By now you might be wondering why you did not have to sign up for any service, subscription or other registration for the Cloud access to work.

-A C-DEngine based Cloud-Relay is a highly-tuned
+A C-DEngine based Cloud-Relay is a highly-tuned, multi-tenant "Access Point" for authorized hosts.
+As the names suggests it only "relays" data between two or more hosts.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDA0NTkzOTUsMzQ0Njk2NzA2LDE5OT
+eyJoaXN0b3J5IjpbLTIwNjgwMjQzOTAsMzQ0Njk2NzA2LDE5OT
 U2NjY3LC0xOTIzODU4Nzk1LC05MjY3ODAyNywtMTA3MTQ4ODks
 MjExODE5Nzg3OSwxODc2NTY0ODMzLDE4OTkwNjU0OTAsLTUxNz
 AyOTAwMCw2MDQ3Mzk4OTgsLTQyNzczOTgwNiwyOTkxMTU5NjEs